How to configure DNS Forwarding and a forwarder name server

 Configuring a DNS client for testing

 We have already configured RHELClient as a DNS client system for testing.
 With the current configuration, it sends DNS queries to RHELServer1.
-Since we have configured RHELServer1 as a DNS forwarder, we do not need to make any changes to it.
+Since we have configured RHELServer1 as a DNS forwarder, we do not need to make any changes.

 Configuring the caching-only name server